-Now a days, you can get everything from cheap simple bamboo huts with palm leaf roofs to elegant high class villas with their very own exclusive swimming pool.
+Now a days, you can get everything from basic simple wooden bungalowswith thatched roofs to elegant high class villas with their very own private swimming pool.

-In the late 1990's KohTao's very first, and until recently, only road was laid, the road runs North to South from the far side of Sairee beach to the southern settlement of Chalok Baan Kao.
+In the late 1990's KoTao's first, and until recently, only road was constructed, it runs North to South from the far side of Sairee to the southern settlement of Chalok Baan Kao.

-A new road is being developed towards Tanote Bay, and when completed it will open up the other side of the island for better development, it is accessable with care at the moment by 4x4.
+A new road is under construction towards Tanote Bay, and once completed it will open up the other side of Koh Taofor greater development, it is accessable with care at the moment by 4x4.

 About 1947, Khun A-Paiwong, Thailand's Prime Minister at the time, requested & received a royal pardon for the islands inmates and thanks to a affable act by His Majesty the King.
 They were released and transported to Suratthani on the nearby mainland and the islandwas abandoned yet again.
 This was the same year that the first people laid claim to a large piece of land on what is nowadays recognized as Sairee Beach.
 These were the two brothers Khun Ueam and Khun Oh who came to KoToa by a small boat from the next islandof KohPhangan.